What States Are Hardest for Building a Barndominium?

 - HOA or subdivision restrictions

-A barndominium may still work in Massachusetts, especially in more rural areas, but you should plan for stronger energy documentation, local review, and possibly more expensive construction.
+A barndominium may still work in Massachusetts, especially in more rural areas, but you should plan for stronger energy documentation, local review, and potentially higher construction costs.

 5. Connecticut